theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 4. No title for quantity and button inputs

 == Changelog ==

+= 1.3.2 =
+* Changed how javascript selector worked for grabbing quantity from input.
+Only a bug in custom implementations around this plugin.

 = 1.3.1 =
 * Added class names to spans around ajax button title lines to allow for better styling